itsalicelee/deno-template/README.md

 # deno-template

-This is a repository for sample [Deno](https://deno.land/) app deployed on Zeabur.
+- This is a repository for sample [Deno](https://deno.land/) app deployed on Zeabur.
-In this repository, there are two examples:
+- In this repository, there are two examples:
     - For [Fresh framework](https://fresh.deno.dev/), please refer to  `./fresh-demo`
     - For [Typescript](https://www.typescriptlang.org/), please refer to `./typescript-demo`

-## `fresh-demo`
+### `fresh-demo`

-- Follow the commands to bootstrap your Fresh project
+- Follow the commands to bootstrap your Fresh project:

 ``` shell
 deno run -A -r https://fresh.deno.dev my-project